scipion-em/docs/docs/facilities/facilities-workflows.rst

-You can fill the form according to your data or just leave all the displayed fields untouched since it goes right with the test data.
-Once you click on the *Start demo* button Scipion should appear with the new project loaded and running in streaming mode.
+You can fill the form according to your data or just leave all the displayed fields untouched since it goes right with the test data (\*see requirements below).
+As you click on the *Start demo* button, Scipion should appear with the new project loaded and running in streaming mode.

-*Import movies* should already be importing files and the rest are scheduled.
-As soon as there is any input available, the protocols will start processing it and making it available for the next protocol in line.
-Also, the *Monitor summary* is monitoring the progress and generating an HTML report with the outcome of the data.
+*Import movies* should already be importing files, whereas the rest should be scheduled.
+As soon as there is any input available for each protocol, that protocol will start processing it and making it available for the next protocol in line.
+Also, the *Monitor summary* should be monitoring the progress and generating an HTML report with the outcome of the data.

 **(\*) Requirements for the demo**: